Constitutional AI

 Explain like I'm 12

-The AI has a rulebook (constitution) like 'be helpful, be honest, don't be harmful.'
-It reads its own answer, checks if it follows the rules, and rewrites it if needed—all before showing you.
-It's like having a built-in editor.
+The AI has a rulebook—like a school code of conduct—that says 'be helpful, be honest, don't be harmful.'
+Before showing you its answer, it reads its own work, checks if it follows the rules, and rewrites anything that breaks them.

 In context